-Becoming a guide means you must carry the responsibility of caring for others while also looking out for yourself.
+Being a guide requires you to balance taking care of others with taking care of your own needs.
 I also enjoy interacting with people from all around the world.

-7) What’s your favorite thing about guiding treks?
+7) What’s your favourite thing about guiding treks?

-There’s one thing I like most about guiding treks, and that is you always get new companions while travelling and exploring around the Himalayas of Nepal.
-Other than that, you can build relationships with your clients, you create memories with them, and helping them explore the natural beauty of the Himalayas.
+The fact that you constantly meet new people while travelling and exploring the Nepali Himalayas is what I enjoy most about leading treks.
+Other than that, you can develop bonds with your clients, make memories with them, and aid them in discovering the Himalayas' breathtaking natural beauty.
 And most of all, I love talking about my country to them.

 8) What’s the craziest thing that’s happened on a trek?

 While trekking and leading treks, there are many hilarious moments!
 But I'll share with you a bizarre situation that every guide has experienced.
 You must match everyone's pace while hiking if you are hiking with large groups of people of different ages.
 And if your clients have a significant athletic disparity between them, it gets even crazier.
 Sometimes I have to hike to Everest Base Camp twice a day, and once I had to hike there three times in one day, which was the craziest thing I've ever done.
 I was able to please my guests, however, in the end.
 They were all content that I was there to support and advise them.